steida/songary/README.md

 How?
 Just read it, there are a lot of comments.

 Principles:
-  - Storage should manipulate only with stores.
+  - client/mobile/offline first
-  - Stores should manipulate only with models.
+  - React components read data from and propagate changes to stores.
-  - Models should be read only for React components.
+  - Only stores can deal with models.
-  - React components should change model state change only via stores.
+  - Storages controls stores state.